xiyu1984/CadenceCook/project/resourceLifespan/README.md

 # Lifespan Test for `Resource`

 ## Introduction
-This is a test for the lifespan of a `resource`.
+This is a test for the lifespan of a `resource` on Flow.

-As we know for the [doc](https://docs.onflow.org/cadence/language/contract-updatability/#gatsby-focus-wrapper), contracts update has many restrictions.
+As we know from the [doc](https://docs.onflow.org/cadence/language/contract-updatability/#gatsby-focus-wrapper), contracts update has many restrictions.

 We found a more flexible way to do the "update", that is, by `remove` contract and re-`deploy` is.